jfredine/pico-HD44780/README.md

 [add_subdirectory()](https://cmake.org/cmake/help/latest/command/add_subdirectory.html)
 If the path is relative, then a name for the directory used for compiling sources must be provided (HD44780 is probably a good choice).
-Following this the library must beadded as a link target using [target_link_libraries()](https://cmake.org/cmake/help/latest/command/target_link_libraries.html).
+Following this the library must be added as a link target using [target_link_libraries()](https://cmake.org/cmake/help/latest/command/target_link_libraries.html).
 E.g.